 Advance notice requirements for stockholder proposals and director nominations.
 Our bylaws provide for an advance notice procedure for stockholder proposals to be brought before an annual meeting of stockholders, including proposed nominations of candidates for election to our board of directors.
 In order for any matter to be "properly brought" before a meeting, a stockholder must comply with advance notice and duration of ownership requirements and provide us with certain information.
 Stockholders at an annual meeting may only consider proposals or nominations specified in the notice of meeting or brought before the meeting by or at the direction of our board of directors or by a qualified stockholder of record on the record date for the meeting, who is entitled to vote at the meeting and who has delivered timely written notice in proper form to our secretary of the stockholder's intention to bring such business before the meeting.
-These provisions could have the effect of delaying stockholder meeting.
+These provisions could have the effect of delaying stockholder actions that are favored by the holders of a majority of our outstanding voting securities until the next stockholder meeting.

 Amendment of Certificate of Incorporation or Bylaws.
 The Delaware General Corporation Law ("DGCL") provides generally that the affirmative vote of a majority of the shares entitled to vote on any matter is required to amend a corporation's certificate of incorporation, unless a corporation's certificate of incorporation requires a greater percentage.
-Our certificate of incorporation provides that certain provisions of our certificate of incorporation on and advancement of expenses and renunciation of corporate opportunities; (iii) meetings of stockholders; and (iv) certain amendments to our certificate of incorporation and bylaws) may not be altered, amended or repealed in any respect (including by merger, consolidation or otherwise), nor may any provision inconsistent therewith be adopted, unless such alteration, amendment, repeal or adoption is approved by the affirmative vote of the holders of at least sixty-six and two-thirds percent (662/3%) of the voting power of all of our then-outstanding shares then entitled to vote generally in an election of directors, voting together as a single class.
-Our certificate of incorporation of stockholders is and two-thirds percent (662/3%) of the voting shares entitled to vote generally in an election of directors, voting together as a single class.
-Our certificate of incorporation and bylaws also provide that approval of stockholders is and two-thirds percent (662/3%) of the voting shares entitled to vote generally in an election of directors, voting together as a single class.
-Our certificate of incorporation and bylaws.
-Not power of all of our then-outstanding shares then entitled to vote generally in an election of directors, voting together as a single class.
-Our certificate of incorporation and bylaws.
-Our bound of directors, voting together as a single class.
-Our certificate of incorporation and bylaws also provide that approval of stockholders to make, alter, amend, or repeal any provision of our bylaws.
-Our board of directors retains the right to alter, amend or
+Our certificate of incorporation provides that certain provisions of our certificate of incorporation (namely, those provisions relating to (i) directors; (ii) limitation of director liability, indemnification and advancement of expenses and renunciation of corporate opportunities; (iii) meetings of stockholders; and (iv) certain amendments to our certificate of incorporation and bylaws) may not be altered, amended or repealed in any respect (including by merger, consolidation or otherwise), nor may any provision inconsistent therewith be adopted, unless such alteration, amendment, repeal or adoption is approved by the affirmative vote of the holders of at least sixty-six and two-thirds percent (662/3%) of the voting power of all of our then-outstanding shares then entitled to vote generally in an election of directors, voting together as a single class.
+Our certificate of incorporation and bylaws also provide that approval of stockholders holding sixty-six and two-thirds percent (662/3%) of the voting power of all of our then-outstanding shares entitled to vote generally in an election of directors, voting together as a single class, is required for stockholders to make, alter, amend, or repeal any provision of our bylaws.
+Our board of directors retains the right to alter, amend or repeal our bylaws.